 - Take the ACT.
 For best results, take it soon after your last math class.
 If your ACT math score is below 30, you will need to prove your math ability on a placement test or you will need to take remedial math classes.

 - If you are weak in math, consider taking a math class during the summer before you come to college.

 Because engineering is a constantly changing discipline, you need more than just current technical knowledge to succeed.
 Rather, you need to be systematically taught how to think and how to learn on your own.
 Our engineering program offers you a broad foundation with core engineering and math classes including Statics, Materials, Circuits and Control Systems.

 Design skills are emphasized throughout the curriculum and culminate in two senior design experiences.
-You will design and build an autonomous robot as part of a large interdisciplinary design team, and you will also complete a solo design project.
+You will design and build a complex system such as an autonomous vehicle, a steel bridge or a nanosatellite as part of a large interdisciplinary design team, and you will also complete a solo design project.